xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 achieved with much fewer exercises and it takes a lot of time to switch exercises after each set.
-Moreover, for each exercise movement skill has to be developed before it can be used to stimulate muscles effectively[^52].
+Moreover, for each exercise movement skill has to be developed before it can be used to stimulate muscles effectively.
 Thus if you include a too large range of exercises in your workout plan, it will take a long time before you are sufficiently skilled in all of the movements and this will delay your progress.

-A reasonable general recommendation is to distribute the target volume to 2-4 exercises per muscle group[^53].
+A reasonable general recommendation is to distribute the target volume to 2-4 exercises per muscle group.

 Next, we need to discuss how workout volume should be distributed among different workouts.